Sheer Khurma Recipe (Traditional Eid Dessert in 30 Minutes)

 Make Sheer Khorma

-- Add 1 tablespoon ghee and vermicelli to the same pan and roast on low heat until they turn light brown (3-4 minutes).
-Stir continuously while roasting to avoid them from burning at the bottom of the pan.
+- Add 1 tablespoon ghee and vermicelli to the same pan and roast on low heat until every strand turns a deep golden brown (3-4 minutes).
+Stir continuously while roasting to prevent them from burning at the bottom of the pan.

 - Remove to a plate.